LocalDoc/hse_eda/README.md

 This is a collection of my personal notes.
-Both in a PDF and a handwritten format.
-I try to be watchful, but there will be mistakes and things I miss.
+Older, first year, notes are kept as PDFs, whilst all others will be kept and updated through markdown.
-If you encounter any of these mistakes, please do contact [me](https://t.me/local_dan).
-Cheers!
+For any encountered errors, or suggestions, please do contact [me](https://t.me/local_dan).